grpc/grpc-go/environment_variables.md

 *   `GRPC_GO_IGNORE_TXT_ERRORS`

     Whether the DNS resolver ignores errors from TXT record lookups.
-When `true`, TXT lookup failures are logged but resolution proceeds without a service config; when `false`, the error is reported to the channel.
+When `true` (the default), TXT lookup errors are silently ignored and resolution proceeds without a service config.
+When `false`, transient errors (timeouts and temporary failures) are logged and reported to the channel, and resolution is retried with backoff; permanent DNS errors, such as a missing TXT record, are still silently treated as "no service config".

-    Defaults to `true`.
+## Proxy

+See [Proxy](Documentation/proxy.md) for how proxies are used by gRPC-Go.

+*   `HTTPS_PROXY`

+    The address of the HTTP CONNECT proxy to tunnel through.
+The variable name is matched case-insensitively.
+The proxy lookup is performed with an `https`-scheme request, so `HTTP_PROXY` is never consulted.

+*   `NO_PROXY`

+    A comma-separated list of hosts that are connected to directly, bypassing the proxy.
+The variable name is matched case-insensitively.
+A target whose host is `localhost`, with or without a port, bypasses the proxy whether or not it is listed here.

 ## xDS